sha310139/NCAAbasketball-downloader/README.md

 ### Download all videos(youtube-dl):
 This requires 112GB of network traffic and disk space.
-You can download all videos from [百度网盘](https://pan.baidu.com/s/1YECjdnjmwi_0T-gBXNoGQQ)
+You may also download all videos from [百度网盘](https://pan.baidu.com/s/1YECjdnjmwi_0T-gBXNoGQQ).
 If you want to download all videos from OneDrive, please contact me.
 ```python
 python DownloadDataset.py
 ```